Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Linearizability is not Runtime Verifiable

 \item For each $k = 1, 2, \dots, \infty$ (in this order), $p_{(k\mod n)+1}$ executes a whole iteration of the while loop where it picks $op_{(k\mod n)+1} = \Deq()$ in Line~\ref{L03} (and hence the response in Line~\ref{L07} is $resp_{(k\mod n)+1} = {\sf empty}$). \end{enumerate}

-Execution $F$ is similarly constructed, with the exception that the steps 3 and 4 of the previous construction appear in the opposite order.
-In other words, in $E$, the first high-level operations of $p_1$ is executed first and then the first high-level $op_2$ is executed, whereas in $F$, the high-level operations are executed in the opposite order.
-Observe that the history of \m{A} obtained from every finite prefix of $F$ is linearizable; in contrast, the history of \m{A} obtained from every finite prefix of $E$ containing at least the first operation of $p_1$, is not.
+Execution $F$ is similarly constructed, with the exception that the steps 3 and 4 of the previous construction appear in the opposite order (see Figure~\ref{fig-example-proof}).
+In other words, in $E$, the first high-level operations of $p_2$ is executed first and then the first high-level $op_1$ is executed, whereas in $F$, the high-level operations are executed in the opposite order.

+The history of \m{A} obtained from every finite prefix of $F$ is linearizable; in contrast, the history of~\m{A} obtained from every finite prefix of $E$ containing at least the first operation of $p_2$, is not.

-By a simple induction, it can be shown that the local state of any process $p_i$ after its $k$-th step is the same in both executions $E$ and $F$.
+As the only difference between $E$ and $F$ is the order of occurrence of local events of $p_1$ and $p_2$, and this order is not accessible to $p_1$ and $p_2$, every process $p_i$ transitions through the same sequence of local states in both executions $E$ and $F$.
 This means that the executions are \emph{indistinguishable} to all processes, and hence in both executions they make the same sequence of decisions in Lines~\ref{L08} to~\ref{L10}.
-If no process reports \error in $E$ and $F$, then $\m{V}_{\sf queue}$ does not fulfills completeness due to~$E$, and if at least one process reports \error in $E$ and $F$, then $\m{V}_{\sf queue}$ does not fulfills soundness due to $F$.
+Thus, if no process reports \error in $E$ and $F$, then $\m{V}_{\sf queue}$ does not fulfills completeness due to~$E$, and if at least one process reports \error in $E$ and $F$, then $\m{V}_{\sf queue}$ does not fulfills soundness due to $F$.
 Therefore, $\m{V}_{\sf queue}$ cannot exist.

 For the other objects, the argument is nearly the same.
-For example, for the case of the stack, \Pop operations replace \Deq and \Push operations replace \Enq.
-For the case of the consensus, we define an object with a single {\sf Decide} operation that can be invoked several times, and the first operations sets its value as the decision. \end{proof}
+For example, for the case of the stack, \Pop is replaced with \Deq, and \Push is replaced with \Enq.
+For the case of the consensus, we define an object with a single {\sf Decide} operation that can be invoked several times, and the first operations among all processes sets its input as the decision of the consensus. \end{proof}